MaayanLab/Playbook-Workflow-Builder/docs/background.md

 1. The first metanode is a prompt process which obtains a gene set from the user.
 2. The second metanode is a data type of the type gene set with a view for reviewing and downloading the gene set.
-3. The third metanode is a resolver process which submits the geneset to enrichr to perform enrichment analyis.
+3. The third metanode is a resolver process which submits the gene set to enrichr to perform enrichment analyis.
 4. The forth metanode is a high level object representing results from Enrichr, a gene set enrichment analysis tool.
 Additional resolvers could be devised to fine-tune these results for downstream analysis.

 ### Knowledge Resolution Graph (KRG) Database